boltops-tools/lono/docs/_docs/scratch-cfn-delete.md

 $
 ```

-Lono prompts with an "Are you sure?" message before the stack gets deleted.
+Lono prompts you with an "Are you sure?" message before the stack gets deleted.
 If you would like to bypass the prompt, you can use the `--sure` flag.

 ```
 $ lono cfn delete example --sure